Ninjex/Confabulation/README.md

 Confabulation
 =============

-Confabultion is an IRC bot framework written in Ruby.
+Confabultion is an IRC bot framework written in Ruby.<br>
-The goal is to make it simple, easy to use, and easy to add on to
+The goal is to make it simple to use, maintain, and add onto.<br>
+Feel free to contribute methods, design changes, etc!

 Getting started: